collingreen/djeroku/deployment_example.md

 ## Setting up the staging and production heroku applications
-The fabric script in the top project directory has a useful function that basically handles the entire heroku setup process for you, including creating two (nearly) identical environments (staging and production), a bunch of free addons for each, and a deployment pipeline from staging to production.
+The djeroku.py script in the top project directory has a useful function that basically handles the entire heroku setup process for you, including creating two (nearly) identical environments (staging and production), setting everything up, and provisioning a bunch of free addons for each.
 You should really have a look in the file to see what is happening under the hood.
 You can easily edit the addons or environment variables you want set inside the file.

-`fab heroku_setup`
+`python djeroku.py heroku_setup`

 There are several prompts along the way and it will warn you if something fails.
 The most frustrating part of the entire process (assuming it works) is that